warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/warden-protocol-modules/x-async.md

 Creates a new [Future](#future), providing a `[]byte` input and a `string` ID for the handler (?) to use.

-The [Future](#future) is in a `pending` state until it has a result.
+**Note**: The [Future](#future) is in a `pending` state until it has a result.
 Users can query Futures by their IDs to check the progress.

 ## Prophet (sidecar)

 ### Executing Futures

-Prophet will continuously poll the chain to discover new pending Futures, maintaining a local queue for them.
+A Prophet continuously polls the chain to discover new pending [Futures](#future), maintaining a local queue for them.

-Concurrently, Futures are taken from the queue and the associated handler’s code it’s executed (this usually involves calling an external service).
+At the same time, Futures are taken from the queue and the handler (?) code associated with them is executed.
+This usually involves calling an external service.

-The results will be stored in memory for the blockchain node to fetch it later.
+The results will be stored in the memory for the blockchain node to fetch it later.

 ### Voting Future results